DrekiWork/DrekiWork/README.md

 Howdy howdy!
-I'm Dreki's dev, Recila, and I'm dying constantly!!
+I'm Dreki's dev, DrekiDEV!
+(Or Recila, I guess.)

-New to programming and working primarily with JavaScript, try not to expect much!
+If you want the gold, head to DREKI!
+Otherwise, ah... there's not much else here.